 - Loss of appetite

-If you suspect any respiratory infection or bronchitis take your cat to the vet immediately.
+If you suspect your cat has a respiratory infection or bronchitis take it to the vet immediately.
 Your cat will most likely need to be kept in a warm, humid room, with frequent steam inhalations from a vaporizer.
 This will assist in softening the infected mucus in the bronchi.
 Your vet might also prescribe some type of expectorant.
 This will help the cat get rid of the mucus and fluid in the bronchi.
 Antibiotics may also be prescribed to ward off any current or potential infections.
 After an attack of acute bronchitis you will need to watch for any further colds or respiratory infections or any change in sputum.

 Keep your cat inside and warm, especially in winter months.
 Try to keep dust, pollens, allergens and smoke to a minimum in the home.
 And if you suspect any sort of respiratory infection take your cat to the vet immediately for diagnosis and treatment.